ngaskill/liferay-docs-dxp-cloud/user/articles/04-using-the-liferay-dxp-service/01-intro.markdown

 ## Hot Deploy

-Using hot deploy in DXP Cloud isn't recommended.
+Using hot deploy in DXP Cloud is not recommended.
 If you still want to use hot deploy, you can do so via the Liferay DXP UI.

 ## Configurations

-To launch new property or OSGI configurations, you can use the `config` folder as an extension point.
+To launch new property or OSGI configurations, use the `config` folder as an extension point.
 This extension point supports `.cfg`, `.properties`, and `.config` files.

 For example, to deploy a configuration for the Elasticsearch OSGi bundle, your folder structure could look like this: